-Choose your method, and upon interacting with the viewer, the results appear in a small window overlaid on the map.
+Measure tools are located on the Map tab and are available for both maps and scenes.
+Upon interacting with the viewer, the results appear in a small window overlaid on the map.
 You can measure any number of segments in a sequence—each click represents a new starting point from which the next distance is measured.
 The first click in the view begins a line segment, and the next click ends that segment and begins another.
 Double-click to finish measuring.
 You can copy and paste the results to use in other applications.
+Anytime you need to change your perspective while measuring, press the C key to temporarily navigate.
+Release the C key to continue measuring.

 Measure on the map